UK and France seek to put Ukraine in ‘strongest possible position into winter’

 “The leaders agreed to stay in close touch.”

+“Very happy to see you again, (Sir Keir Starmer),” Mr Barnier said in a post on social media.

+“Franco-British friendship has a long history and has known trials.
+It will be invaluable in facing the challenges that lie ahead.
+Thank you, Mr Prime Minister, for being with the French people on this November 11.”

-Defence Secretary John Healey earlier downplayed concerns that the incoming Trump administration could imperil Ukraine, insisting he expects US support for Kyiv to continue “for as along as it takes to prevail” over Moscow.
+Defence Secretary John Healey earlier downplayed concerns that the incoming Trump administration could imperil Ukraine, insisting he expects the US to support for Kyiv “for as along as it takes to prevail” over Russia.

-During his campaign, the president-elect has insisted he would find a solution to end the war “within a day” without explaining how he would do so, which some have interpreted to mean a peace on terms favourable to Moscow.
+During his campaign, the president-elect had insisted he would find a solution to end the war “within a day” without explaining how he would do so, which some had interpreted to mean a peace on terms favourable to Moscow.

 He has also expressed scepticism towards Nato, accusing European countries of free-riding on America.